global-asp/lida-source/en/0017_getting-medicine.md

 Tom has a toothache.
 His tooth hurts very much.

 ##
-He needs to see his dentist.
-But first he needs medicines for the pain.
+He needs to see his dentist, but first he needs something for the pain.

 ##
 He drives to the nearest pharmacy.

 ##
 "I have a toothache," he says.
-"Do you have any medicine for that?"
+"Do you have anything for that?"

 ##
 "Yes, here are some painkillers.
-You do not need a prescription for those."
+You don't need a prescription for these."

 ##
 "Thank you.
 How much do they cost?"

 ##
-"They cost nine Euros.
+"They cost nine euros.
 But you should see a dentist."

 ##
-"Yes, I will call my dentist tomorrow morning."
+"Okay, I will call my dentist tomorrow morning."

 ##
 "If you need stronger medicine, you will need to get a prescription from your dentist or doctor."